Dosage Form: injection, solution

 Furosemide is indicated in adults and pediatric patients for the treatment of edema associated with congestive heart failure, cirrhosis of the liver and renal disease, including the nephrotic syndrome.
 Furosemide is particularly useful when an agent with greater diuretic potential is desired.

 Furosemide is indicated as adjunctive therapy in acute pulmonary edema.
-The IV administration of furosemide is indicated when a rapid onset of diuresis is desired, e.g., in acute pulmonary edema.
+The intravenous administration of furosemide is indicated when a rapid onset of diuresis is desired, e.g., in acute pulmonary edema.

-If gastrointestinal absorption is impaired or oral medication is not practical for any reason, furosemide is indicated by the IM or IV route.
+If gastrointestinal absorption is impaired or oral medication is not practical for any reason, furosemide is indicated by the intravenous or intramuscular route.
 Parenteral use should be replaced with oral furosemide as soon as practical.

 If increasing azotemia and oliguria occur during treatment of severe progressive renal disease, furosemide should be discontinued.